sw523ss/is601-miniproject1/python101.md

 Duplication decreases the quality of the code.
 ### To visualize:

+Calculate BMI for three subjects.

 ![Calculate BMI for Three Subjects](./images/DRYsample.png)

+Use function to avoid repeating.

 ![Use function to avoid DRY](./images/functiontoavoiddry.png)
 ---